mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 We'll start with inheritance.
 In the example below, we have a {{HTMLElement("ul")}} element with two levels of unordered lists nested inside it.
 We have given the outer `<ul>` a border, padding, and font color.

-The color has applied to the direct children, but also to the indirect children — the immediate child `<li>`s and those inside the first nested list.
+Color is an inherited property.
+The color is applied to the direct children, but also to the indirect children — the immediate child `<li>`s and those inside the first nested list.
 We have then added the class `special` to the second nested list and applied a different color to it.
 This then inherits down through its children.

 {{EmbedGHLiveSample("css-examples/learn/cascade/inheritance.html", '100%', 1100)}}

 Properties like widths (as mentioned earlier), margins, padding, and borders do not inherit.
 If a border were to be inherited by the children in this list example, every single list and list item would gain a border — probably not an effect we would ever want!

-Which properties are inherited by default and which aren't is largely down to common sense.
+While the CSS property pages list whether each property is inherited or not, which properties are inherited by default and which aren't can often be guessed with common sense.

 ### Controlling inheritance

-CSS provides four special universal property values for controlling inheritance.
+CSS provides five special universal property values for controlling inheritance.
 Every CSS property accepts these values.

 - {{cssxref("inherit")}}
   - : Sets the property value applied to a selected element to be the same as that of its parent element.
 Effectively, this "turns on inheritance".